 Price: Around $23

-Now we can feel the imperial spirit and say welcome to the United Kingdom.
+Now, we can feel the imperial spirit and say welcome to the United Kingdom.
 Serving the royal family for more than 44 years, the Royal Yacht Britannia Edinburgh has hosted many grand events where public and VIP figures have fine dining and cruising the Leith.
-There are many reasons why you should visit this spot, one of them is that the royal home features a great collection of souvenirs and gifts belonging to the royal family.
+There are many reasons why you should visit this spot.
+One of them is that the royal home features a great collection of souvenirs and gifts from the royal family.
 But we do our best to sum up other reasons right here.

 Why Should You Visit the Royal Yacht Britannia Edinburgh?

-I am sure that you will find some facts about this royal Yacht quite enjoyable, not just because it’s one of the most popular sights in Edinburgh, but also it will help you get to grips with the city’s history to know many details about the royal lifestyle.
+I am sure you will find some facts about this royal Yacht quite enjoyable, not just because it’s one of the most famous sights in Edinburgh, but also because it will help you get to grips with the city’s history and learn many details about the royal lifestyle.

-Since 1997, this Yacht has stopped working as a royal proprietary; instead, it turns out to be a tourist destination.
-You will get special access to Queen Elizabeth‘s preferred room and the honeymoon corner of the royal couple, Charles and Diana.
+Since 1997, this Yacht has stopped working as a royal proprietor and is now a tourist destination.
+You will get special access to Queen Elizabeth’s preferred room and the honeymoon corner of the royal couple, Charles and Diana.

-You will want to check out Crew’s Quarters, Engine Room, and the Royal Deck Tea Room and call to mind how the royal family enjoyed their time.
+You will want to check out the Crew’s Quarters, Engine Room, and the Royal Deck Tea Room and remember how the royal family enjoyed their time there.

 Things to Do:

-• Explore the NAAFI Sweet Shop, where you’ll pass through an incredible assortment of royal utensils used by the crew during long voyages.
+- Explore the NAAFI Sweet Shop, where you’ll pass through an incredible assortment of royal utensils the crew uses during long voyages.

-• Pay for an audio guide to know fascinating, authentic, and thrilling stories about this must-see sight.
+- Pay for an audio guide to know fascinating, authentic, thrilling stories about this must-see sight.

 Things not to Do:

-• Don’t shop from any market and stores across the street.
-When it comes to buying souvenirs, be selective and go to Grassmarket, Armstrong & Sons, and Victoria Street, which are all stocked with many excellent items.
+- Don’t shop from any market or store across the street.
+When it comes to souvenirs, be selective and go to Grassmarket, Armstrong & Sons, and Victoria Street, all stocked with many excellent items.

 Pro Tip: To get the most out of your trip to Royal Yacht Britannia Edinburgh, we suggest taking a nice meal on board in the Royal Galley while you can sip your hot drink or a delicious soup lifetime experience.